Expectation #1 – A Spirit of Unity and Individual Spiritual Growth

 Expectation #2 – Financial Blessings

-In capital campaigns, churches have historically raised between 1 and 3 times their current income in tithes and offerings over the course of a 3-year giving period.
-While some consultants talk about getting results of 4 times or more, it can usually be attributed to either one very large gift that put a church over the top, or the fact that general giving was very poor and the 4-times giving is more of a condemnation of giving rather than a commendation for the campaign.
+In capital campaigns, churches have historically raised between 1 and 3 times their current income in tithes and offerings over the course of a three-year giving period.
+While some consultants talk about getting results of four times or more, it can usually be attributed to either one very large gift that put a church over the top, or the fact that general giving was very poor and the four times annual giving is more of a reflection of previous poor giving than a commendation of excellent giving for the campaign.

-The financial results from our capital campaigns match those of historic national averages, our typical church raises approximately 2x the current giving in tithes and offerings.
-Not only do our church clients raise a considerable amount of money in their campaigns, but we normally see an increase of tithes and offerings of 10-15% as a direct result of the church capital campaign.
+The financial results from our capital campaigns match those of historic national averages--our typical church raises approximately two times current tithes and offerings.
+Not only do our churches raise a considerable amount of money over and above annual giving in their campaigns, but we normally see an increase in tithes and offerings of 10-15% as a direct result of the church capital campaign.